The Seiko SARB is a series of affordable dress watches made for the Japanese domestic market.

 Aside from being absolutely gorgeous, one of the main reasons the SARB033 spiked in popularity was because of how great of a value proposition it is.

 It’s rare to see a watch this affordable with all of the included specs the SARB033 has, such as:

 - Completely solid oyster bracelet

 One of the best things about it, however, can’t be found on a specifications list.
 It’s not something you can quantify.
 The level of attention to detail and quality that Seiko put into this watch is unlike any other watch in this price range.

 The glossy black dial simply can’t be mistaken.
 Many other black dial watches such as my Steinhart Ocean 39 actually have a very dark grey dial that appears black.
 The SARB’s dial is a deep black throughout.

-A white contrasting chapter ring with an hour and minute tracks surround the dial add a bit of visual interest and a break for your eyes.
+A white contrasting chapter ring with hour and minute tracks surrounding the dial adds a bit of visual interest and a break for your eyes.
 It also helps to make the watch more legible, and of course to tell the time.